SiobhanBaines/Harry-Potter-Memory-Game/README.md

 4. The headings will be in a bright yellow to represent gold.
 5. The win message will appear below Dobby in yellow with a red boarder.
 6. The lose messages will appear on the parchment in black.
-The font on the main game pages will be in the 'Parry Hotter' font which is similar to the real Harry Potter lettering. [font by Anke Arnold](https://www.anke-art.de)
+7. The font on the main game pages will be in the 'Parry Hotter' font which is similar to the real Harry Potter lettering.
+Font [by Anke Arnold](https://www.anke-art.de)
-The font on the How to play and About pages will be white so it stands out from the page making it easy to read.
+8. The font on the How to play and About pages will be white so it stands out from the page making it easy to read.
 #### Hogwarts School Crest
 ![image](https://github.com/SiobhanBaines/Siobhan-Baines-MS2-HP-Game/blob/360d1825cd9bcd90d9a500c425ff503ab356e807/assets/images/hogwarts_crest.png)
 #### Gryffindor House Crest